MiraldiLab/maxATAC/README.md

 * TF specific `.h5` model files
 * TF specific thresholding files
 * Bash scripts for preparing data

-If you do not want to set each specific flag for the above files when running, clone the repository into your `~/opt/` directory under `~/opt/maxatac` using the command:

-1. `mkdir -p ~/opt/maxatac && cd ~/opt/maxatac`
-2. `git clone https://github.com/MiraldiLab/maxATAC_data.git && mv maxATAC_data data`.
-3. `cd ./data/hg38 && wget https://hgdownload.cse.ucsc.edu/goldenpath/hg38/bigZips/hg38.2bit`

-The directory `~/opt/maxatac/data/hg38` is the default location that maxATAC will look for the data.

-The alternative option is to use the command `maxatac data` to download the data to the required directory.
+The easiest option is to use the command `maxatac data` to download the data to the required directory.
+The `maxatac data` function will download the maxATAC_data repo and reference data into your `~/opt/` directory under `~/opt/maxatac`.
 Only the hg38 reference genome is supported.

-*We are still working on the best way to distribute the data with the package.*
+#### Using custom reference data

+The directory `~/opt/maxatac/data` is the default location that maxATAC will look for publication related data.

+If you want to use your own data, set the appropriate flags for each file with the path to your custom file.
+You can also adjust the relative paths in `constants.py` to be the default values for all functions.

 ___

 ## maxATAC Quick Start Overview